srihariKrishnaswamy/ML-Challenge/documentation/README.md

 After inference finishes, the detections are outputted to a spreadsheet located in the latest folder inside the output folder:

 <img width="1727" alt="image" src="https://github.com/srihariKrishnaswamy/ML-Challenge/assets/86600946/608be8b5-1cf0-4b07-823f-46dc9025fcff">

+Processed video files will also be available in the same folder:

+## Architecture Diagram